apache/flink/docs/dev/table/streaming/joins.md

 ON Orders.productId = Product.id
 {% endhighlight %}

-These semantics are the most flexible and allow for any kind of updating (insert, update, delete) input table.
+These semantics allow for any kind of updating (insert, update, delete) input tables.

+The regular joins present a lot of challenges though.
+Let's assume all the rows in table are represented as `(t, k, v)` where t is the timestamp of arrival, k is the key of the row which may or may not be unique and v represents the value to be joined.
+All of them can be followed by suffix `l` or `r` where l implies the left side of the join and r the right side of the join.

+Taking a case for a single key K, we can have the following cases -
+* **tl != tr** - This implies that to do a join you have to keep the value in left table in the state until the value in the right table arrives for the same key.
+The question is how to decide for how long to hold the key, since the delay between the streams is generally not constant.

+* **tl = Infinity or tr = Infinity**  - what if one of the streams doesn't contain any values for the key.
+Do you keep on holding to value from one of the streams indefinitely or do you discard it after some time?
+If you want to discard it, what should be the right interval after which it can be considered safe to discard the key.

-However, this operation has important operational implications: it requires to keep both sides of the join input in Flinks state forever.
+The only solution is to keep both sides of the join input in Flink's state forever.
-Thus, the resource usage may grow indefinitely if both input tables are append-only.
+Thus, the resource usage will grow indefinitely as well, if one or both input tables are continuously growing.
+Flink offers `Interval Joins` to tackle the indefinitely growing state problem.
+Let's take a look at these in the next section.

 Interval Joins
 --------------